liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/12-activating-liferay-dxp.markdown

 # Activating Liferay DXP [](id=activating-liferay-dxp)

-There are 2 ways to activate your Liferay DXP instance:
+There are two ways to activate your Liferay DXP instance:

 -   With an XML activation key that you request and receive from Liferay Support.